 Life as a Sloanie

-Although there are required courses to insure that every student is well-grounded the the basics of finance, the MFin at MIT Sloan is a highly customized program.
-Action learning, along with our culture of empowerment and student initiative, results in a unique and intense year for every individual.
-Every student experience will be his or her own, tailored to her or his interests and goals.
+Although there are required courses to ensure that every student is well grounded in the basics of finance, the MFin program at MIT Sloan is highly customized.
+Action Learning, along with our culture of empowerment and student initiative, results in a truly unique year for every individual.
+The learning experience is tailored to each student's personal interests and goals.

-However, The dominant impressions of life here are of down-to-earth people and our culture of working together, of ownership, and of transformative experiences.
-The level of energy, the quality of the faculty, knowledge imparted, and entrepreneurial spirit, all contribute and surprise even students who expect the very best.
-But it is the people – the community – most talked about by students here, even by prospective students who have visited.
+The level of energy, expertise of the faculty, knowledge imparted, and entrepreneurial spirit surprise even students who expect the very best.
+But it is the people – the community – most talked about by prospective students who visit here.

 A Culture of Working Together

 On these pages, you’ll meet some of our students, both newly admitted and experienced.
-Please, take the time to read what they have to say about the many aspects of life, learning, and leadership here at MIT Sloan.
-Then, come visit us, either on campus or at an event near you.
-We look forward to meeting you.
+What they have to say about the many aspects of life, learning, and leadership at MIT Sloan may suprise you.
+We hope you will visit us on campus or at an event near you.

 “I love being in a place that is such a nexus of people and ideas — people coming to learn something new and to define themselves.
 Being a part of that process is a real honor and a real gift.”